Axion-like particle limits from multi-messenger sources: Jet model

 The non-thermal particles radiate in the entire multiwavelength spectrum.
 The leptonic particles emit synchrotron radiation that is further upscattered via ICS.
 Whereas these processes dominate the entire spectrum in many cases, for \ngc they are subdominant and they only dominate in the sub-GeV spectrum.
-The accelerated protons, on the other hand, interact with cold protons of the jet and the corona, as well as the high-energy emission of the jet at the same jet segments, leading to proton-proton (pp) and photo-hadronic (\pg) processes, respectively.
+The accelerated protons, on the other hand, interact with cold protons of the jet and the corona (see definition in the following paragraph), as well as the high-energy emission of the jet at the same jet segments, leading to proton-proton (pp) and photo-hadronic (\pg) processes, respectively.
 We calculate the resulting \gr and neutrino spectra following Ref.~\cite{kelner2006energy} for pp and Ref.~\cite{kelner2008energy} for \pg.

-The SMBH with mass $M_{\rm BH}= 8 \times 10^{6} M_{\odot}$ \cite{Woo:2002un, Panessa:2006sg} of \ngc is surrounded by a dense medium, known as the corona.
-Following Ref.~\cite{Murase:2022dog}, we set the number density of the cold corona particles at $n=10^{11}\,\rm cm^{-3}$, the optical depth at $\tau=0.5$, and its extent radius at \zdiss$=50$\rg.
-The corona of \ngc acts as a target for the jet accelerated protons, namely the jet protons collide inelastically on the corona protons.
-To ensure that the particle acceleration inside the jet will occur in a region which will be within the volume of the corona, we are only interested in values of \zdiss$<R_{\rm cor}=50$\rg.
-The dense corona acts also as a medium that attenuates the high-energy radiation produced at the jet, resulting in pair production, whereas the neutrinos produced by hadronic processes escape freely \cite{Murase:2022dog,Inoue_2020,Fiorillo_2024,karavola2025neutrino}.